Gothenburg Concert Hall

-The main auditorium’s plain shaped walls are clad in yellowish-red maple veneer and there are 1,300 seats.
+The main auditorium's plain shaped walls are clad in yellowish-red maple veneer and there are 1,300 seats.
 There is also a smaller concert hall, Stenhammarsalen, for chamber concerts.
 The acoustic qualities of Gothenburg Concert Hall have given it a reputation well outside the Swedish borders; Deutsche Grammophon has used the Concert Hall as a studio for a number of records, for example.

 A number of progressive rock bands (among others Yes and Roxy Music) have also performed at the Gothenburg Concert Hall.

-The Concert Hall is the home stage of the Gothenburg Symphony.
+The Concert Hall is the home stage of the Gothenburg Symphony Orchestra.